Welcome to Our Lady of Tahoe!

 Parish Mission Statement: As disciples of Jesus Christ, and in the name of Mary, Our Lady of Tahoe Catholic Community welcomes and embraces all those who come to us.
 With the guidance of the Holy Spirit, through worship, the sacraments and loving service, we provide for each other's spiritual and material needs.
 In being so nourished, we reach out in faith to serve the larger community.

-Father Oliver is holding a Scripture class each Wednesday at 10:00 AM in the parish hall.
-This week, we will read about Joseph in the book of Genesis.
-Typically, about a dozen people attend these classes.
-It's a very comfortable and informal environment, and all are welcome.
+Father Oliver will begin holding Scripture class again on January 28th.
+We will be studying the book of Romans.
+The class will be held on Wednesdays at 10:00 AM in the parish hall.
+Usually, about a dozen people attend these classes.
+It's a comfortable and informal environment, and all are welcome.
 Please join us!

 REGULAR MASS SCHEDULE

 Sunday: 8:00 AM, 10:00 AM & 12:15 PM

 Weekday: 5:30 PM (Wednesday - Friday)